Catch // Concept Document

 The Hostess

-(three weeks on the job)
+three weeks on the job

 Weapon

-A homemade dessert
+A homemade cake

-almond flour and marzipan
+almond flour + marzipan

 Method